platonic-io/property-based-testing-stateful-systems/docs/Part04FaultInjection.md

     prettyConcProgram = show
 ```

-Executing commands concurrent is also same as before, except histories are not richer as they need to contain the failure modes.
+Executing commands concurrent is also same as before, except histories are richer as they need to contain the failure modes.

 ``` haskell
 type Operation = Operation' Command (Maybe ClientResponse)